syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

 {% endhighlight %}
 {% endtabs %}

-The screenshot shows the output of reordering items by drag and drop in SfListView.
-You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ITEMDR~1-296035285.ZIP)
+The screenshot shows the output of reordering items by drag and drop.
+You can download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ITEMDR~1-296035285.ZIP).

 ![](SfListView_images/SfListView-ItemReordering.gif)

 ## Item drag and drop event

-[ItemDragging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemDragging_EV.html) event is raised when perform dragging and dropping the item in [SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html).
-[ItemDraggingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs.html) has the following members which provide the information for `ItemDragging` event.
+[ItemDragging](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemDragging_EV.html) event is raised while dragging and dropping the item in [SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html).
+[ItemDraggingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs.html) has the following members which provide the information for `ItemDragging` event:

-* Action: Returns the drag [Action](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs~Action.html) such as Start, Dragging and Drop.
+* Action: Returns drag [Action](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemDraggingEventArgs~Action.html) such as Start, Dragging, and Drop.
-* Bounds: Returns bounds of the drag item when perform dragging and dropping it.
+* Bounds: Return bounds of drag item when perform dragging and dropping.
-* Handled: When perform dragging, can handle the dragging item if its set to true.
-And it's only applicable if `Action` is `Dragging`.
+* Handled: If this member is set to true, dragging can be handled while dragging the item.
+It is applicable only if `Action` is `Dragging`.
-* ItemData: Returns the underlying data of the drag item.
+* ItemData: Returns underlying data of dragging item.
-* NewIndex: Returns the item index of underlying collection where the dragging item going to be dropped.
+* NewIndex: Returns item index of underlying collection where dragging item is going to be dropped.
-* OldIndex: Returns the item index of underlying collection where the dragging item started.
+* OldIndex: Returns item index of underlying collection where dragging item started.
 The OldIndex and NewIndex will be same if `Action` is `Start`.
-* Position: Returns the touch position of drag item from screen coordinates.
+* Position: Returns touch position of drag item from screen coordinates.

-## Drag Item Template
+## Drag item template

-By defining the [SfListView.DragItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~DragItemTemplate.html) of the SfListView, displaying the custom user interface(UI) when performing the drag and drop operation.
+By defining the [SfListView.DragItemTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~DragItemTemplate.html) of SfListView, displays the custom user interface(UI) when performing drag and drop operations.
 The template can be defined either in code or XAML.

-N> To set `InputTransparent` to true if setting `BackgroundColor` to `DragItemTemplate` or [DragIndicatorView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragIndicatorView.html) since the dragging does not happen when perform by `DragIndicatorView` in UWP.
+N> If `BackgroundColor` is set to `DragItemTemplate` or [DragIndicatorView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.DragIndicatorView.html), set `InputTransparent` to true.
+Since dragging does not happen when perform by `DragIndicatorView` in UWP.

 {% tabs %}
 {% highlight xaml %}